fictjs/fict/docs/compiler-spec.md

 - **Region**: A group of Derived expressions closely related in terms of control flow/scope.
 - **IR (Intermediate Representation)**: Abstract structure used internally by the compiler, not directly exposed to user code.
 - **Error Boundary**: Runtime component that captures errors in render/effect/event/cleanup for its subtree and renders a fallback.
+- **Hook**: Any function whose name **starts with `use`**.
+The compiler treats such functions as hooks when they are defined or invoked: their slot ordering is preserved, and object/array/direct returns are analyzed so that members like `{ count } = useCounter()` remain reactive accessors.
+Functions without the `use` prefix are compiled as plain functions, so reactive returns are not inferred.

 ---